seanox/xml-micro-exchange-php/manual/api-options.md

 # OPTIONS

-OPTIONS is used to request the functions to an XPath, which is responded with the Allow-header.
+OPTIONS is used to query the allowed HTTP methods for an XPath, which is responded with the Allow-header.
 This method distinguishes between XPath axis and XPath function and uses different Allow headers.
 Also the existence of the target on an XPath axis has an influence on the response.
 The method will not use status 404 in relation to non-existing targets, but will offer the methods `CONNECT`, `OPTIONS`, `PUT` via Allow-Header.

+In the case of an XPath axis, the UIDs of the targets are returned in the Storage-Effects header.
+Unlike modifier methods like `PUT`, `PATCH` and `DELETE`, the effect suffix (`:A`/`:M`/`:D`) is omitted here.

 If the XPath is a function, it is executed and thus validated, but without returning the result.

 The XPath processing is strict and does not accept unnecessary spaces.
 Faulty XPath will cause the status 400.